 - Maha Shivaratri is the major festival of the Amaravati Temple.
 Celebrated during the Hindu month of Magha Bahula Dasami (which is generally the month of March), during this festival devotees bathe the Shiva Lingum with milk on all the four phases of the day.

-- Navaratri is also celebrated with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)
+- Navaratri celebrations also take place with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)

-- The Kalyana Utsavs are celebrated throughout the year at the temple.
+- The temple celebrates the Kalyana Utsavs throughout the year.
 These are marriage festivals and hence, visitors can witness the typical South Indian style of the wedding during the wedding months at the temple.

-- Janmastami, the celebration of the birth of Lord Krishna is also celebrated at the temple.
+- Janmastami is the celebration of the birth of Lord Krishna.
 This festival generally takes place during the month of Bhadon (July or August).

 Besides the festivities, there are regular rituals at the Amaravati Temple.

 - During the ritual of Dhoopa, Deepa, Naivedyam, the air of the temple complex fills with the aroma of incense and the sound of bells create a celestial environment.

 - Abhishekam is another important ritual of the shrine.
 The priest pours milk over the Shiva Lingam, chanting the holy mantras or just ‘Om Namah Shivai.’

 - As the Shiva Lingum is very high, hence pedestal is there for the devotees so that they can perform this ritual with ease.

 Amaravati Temple is an important tourist destination of Andhra Pradesh and hence easily accessible.

-- By Air: The nearest airport to the Amaravati Temple is the Vijayawada.
+- Air: Nearest airport is the Vijayawada.
 It is 82 kilometres from the temple.

-- By Train: The Pedakurapadu is the nearest railway station to the temple; located just at 19 kilometres from Amaravati Temple.
+- Train: Pedakurapadu is the nearest railway station; 19 kilometres from Amaravati Temple.

 Tourists can avail decent hotels at Amaravathi.
 For luxurious accommodation, they must arrange for a stay at Guntur.
-Amaravati Temple trust has also special guest houses for the tourists.
-The government has also made special arrangements for the thousands of pilgrims that visit the temple and they can find accommodation at the PWD travellers’ bungalow.
+Amaravati Temple trust also has special guest houses.
+The government has also made special arrangements for thousands of pilgrims that visit the temple and they can find accommodation at PWD travellers’ bungalow.

 Where to eat in Amaravati?